giantswarm/docs/src/content/advanced/gitops/index.md

 There are a bunch of advantages to createing clusters starting from a base (using different versions):

-- We can group clusters in logical groups that match our infra (dev,pre,prod...)
+- We can group clusters in logical groups that match our infra (dev, pre, prod...)
-- Modifiying the base, we modify all the clusters that implement it (batch update)
+- Modifying the base, we modify all the clusters that implement it (batch update)
 - We can change the clusters between different environments easily

 In this tutorial we are implementing a cluster from a base without applying any extra configuration.